upbound/docs/content/cli/command-reference/_index.md

 {{< hint "warning" >}}
 Do not use this command to install a configuration on a managed control plane in Upbound.
-Instead, use the built-in support for [git-synced configurations]({{<ref "concepts/control-plane-configurations" >}}).
+Instead, use the built-in support for [Git-synced configurations]({{<ref "concepts/control-plane-configurations" >}}).
 {{< /hint >}}

 Install a Crossplane configuration packages into a Kubernetes cluster with